leviwof/nodeMaster/HW.md

 create POST /signup API to add data to db push some documents using API calls from postman
 Error handling using try/catch

+differene between json object and js object add the express.json middleware to your app make your signup Api dynamic to receive data frm the end User.findOne with duplicate email,ids,which object get return first n why API -Get user by Id
+API = feed Api -> GET/feed =get all the users from the database API - get userbyId(findbyId)
+Create a delete user by Id api
+Difference between Patch and put
+API - Update a user
+Explore the mongoosse documentation for model methods what are options in a model.findByOneAndUpdate method,explore more about it API - Update the user with email Id